arnaudgallou/plume/README.md

 #> #   ⁴​affiliation, ⁵​contribution
 ```

-`PlumeQuarto` lets you push author metadata in the yaml header of any
+`PlumeQuarto` lets you push author metadata in the YAML header of any
 `.qmd` files using `to_yaml()`.

 Consider the following example: